Education Health Care (EHC) Assessments

 A young person over the age of 16 can also request an assessment on their own behalf.

-* parents (in addition to your own comments you can include any independent written advice you have obtained)
+- Parents and carers (in addition to your own comments you can include any independent written advice you have obtained)

-* any other relevant people (eg specialist teacher adviser, speech and language therapist, physiotherapist, occupational therapist, education welfare officer, etc).
+- Any other relevant people (e.g. specialist teacher adviser, speech and language therapist, physiotherapist, occupational therapist, education welfare officer, etc)